- Table of ContentsPrint

 A residential rehab center helps the patient through the detox process, during which the patient is weaned off his physical dependency on the drug.
 These centers also provide in-depth, 24/7 care for the duration of the patient's stay, which is generally up to 3 months (but can be longer for especially serious cases).

 However, there are many paths that lead to recovery.
-If you would like more information on recovery options, call 1-888-744-0069.
+If you would like more information on available recovery options, call 1-888-744-0069Who Answers?.
 Representatives are waiting to help you begin the process of finding treatment.

 Carisoprodol Abuse question 6